TheCulliganMan/PyCon/Python-Epiphanies/README.md

 This is an updated and reorganized version of the Python Epiphanies O'Reilly video at http://shop.oreilly.com/product/06369200

 This shows you all of pythons major quirks, how to intruduce them and thereby how to avoid running into them.
+There aren't a whole lot of notes for this one, it is best to run in order and figure out what is happening by sight.

 This in particular blew my mind.